kris-classes/crypto/README.md

 Add yours here.

+Ruslan Mustaev
-https://www.python.org/ - official website of the Python project. https://www.python.org/dev/peps/pep-0008  - This link refers to the PEP(Python Enhancement Proposals).
-It is very important to read to make very good consistent code and following coding standards. https://realpython.com/ - good and well described Python courses and tutorials.
+1. https://www.python.org/ - official website of the Python project.
+2. https://www.python.org/dev/peps/pep-0008  - This link refers to the PEP(Python Enhancement Proposals).
+It is very important to read to make very good consistent code and following coding standards.
+3. https://realpython.com/ - good and well described Python courses and tutorials.

 [Nik Ledogorov: LinkedIn - Advance Your Skills In Python](https://www.linkedin.com/learning/paths/advance-your-skills-in-python) - this is only 1 month free trial but is decent.